tombye/trexit/_posts/2017-09-15-santo-domingo-and-the-chicken.markdown

 The story goes that a pilgrim was travelling the Camino with his family.
 They were staying in a hostel when a Spanish girl tried to seduce him.
 He wasn't up for it so, as women often do, she decided to frame him for a serious crime.
 She put a silver cup in his bag and told everyone he stole it.

 He was found guilty and hung.
 Thinking he was dead, his parents ploughed on to Santiago (maybe they only had a limited number of days off work for their trip).
 On their way back, they checked the body and realised he wasn't dead.
-He said Santo Domingo had saved him.
+He said Santo Domingo had held his body up and saved him.

 His parents went and told the magistrate who was eating a chicken and rooster.
 He didn't believe them and said their son was as dead as his dinner.
 At that point, both birds came back to life and flew off.
 This convinced the magistrate they were telling the truth so he ran off to untie their son (hooray).